danielmewes/ptolemynet/README.md

-# ptolemynet
+# PtolemyNet

-Ptolemy Net (artificial neural network experiment)
+Documentation to follow...